 When you order something Online there is great excitement in anticipation of opening your package when it arrives.
 With any luck the company you have ordered from has provided a positive experience in the online ordering and payment process.
 Now you are just waiting for the package to arrive.
+You certainly don’t want them to stop shipping.

 Most recently we ordered a couple of items online.
 They were relatively small items and could easily fit in the palm of your hand.
 Within a couple of days a large box arrived at the front door.
 I wasn’t quite sure what it was because the box was rather big, big enough for a toaster or perhaps a couple of large board games.

 I was surprised when we opened the big box, removed a bunch of crumpled paper and packaging material, and found the 2 small items we had ordered sitting on the bottom of this box.
 The items could have fit inside a standard envelope.
 Instead they were deliberately packaged in a box which could have held 200-300 of the items.
+Why don’t they stop shipping air?

 What a waste!